ItziModel/itzi/README.md

 ## Boundary values
   Only the cells on the edge of the map are used by the software.
-All other values are ignored The boudary type is defined by the following cell values:
+All other values are ignored The boundary type is defined by the following cell values:
   - 1: closed: flow = 0
   - 2: open: z=neighbour, depth=neighbour, v=neighbour
   - 3: fixed_h: z=neighbour,  water surface elevation=user defined, q=variable

   The boundary value map is used in the case of fixed value boundary condition

-## Output datas
+## Output data
 The user can choose to output the following:
   - water depth
   - water surface elevation (depth + DEM)